Harassment

 - Agent of the employer; and

-- Non-employee, such as a customer.
+- Non-employees, such as customers.

 - Person being harassed; and/or